open/close all folders

 - Several throughout the various incarnation of Ghost in the Shell

-- The manga and first movie has the Puppetmaster, an extremely sophisticated hacking AI that essentially gains sentience, escapes its creators, and starts roaming free on the 'net.
+- The manga and first movie have the Puppetmaster, an extremely sophisticated hacking AI that essentially gains sentience, escapes its creators, and starts roaming free on the 'net.

-- Tachikomas, mini-spider tanks that can be deployed independently.
-Their growth forms a major arc in the first half of the TV series, while in the manga they mainly served as the Plucky Comic Relief when featured.
+- Tachikomas (pictured) and their manga counterparts, the Fuchikomas, are mini spider tanks that can be deployed independently.
+Their growth forms a major arc in the first half of Ghost in the Shell: Stand Alone Complex, while in the manga they mainly served as the Plucky Comic Relief when featured.

 - Intelligent devices in Lyrical Nanoha are a magitek version of an AI, capable of refusing orders and going on strike for better upgrades.
 Storage and Armed devices are similar but less sophisticated as far as personalities go.